Harvey

 Lake Charles, LA 70601

-Applications are available for pick-up from the Human Resources Department located on the 2nd floor of City Hall.
+Paper Applications are available for pick-up from the Human Resources Department located on the 2nd floor of City Hall.
 Applications are accepted Monday - Thursday from 8:00 am until 4:00 pm.
+Applications are accepted year-round and held for one year.
 Please visit Job Applications for more details.
 Should there be any questions regarding employment opportunities please call the Human Resources Department at 337-491-1266 for assistance.

 Now Hiring